marinaferalv/alphanumeric_order/README.md

 # alphanumeric_order
-function to sort elements of a structure, cell array % or string array in alphanumeric order
+ALPHANUMERIC_ORDER This function sort elements of a structure, cell array or string array in alphanumeric order